-With just about every sport comes an offseason, and while it is a good time to sneak off on a much needed vacation, it’s also an important time to stay connected with your fans and build momentum into the next season.
+Drive revenue: With just about every sport comes an offseason, and while it is a good time to sneak off on a much needed vacation, it’s also an important time to stay connected with your fans and build momentum into the next season.
 Why is it so important you ask?

 Keeping the dialogue going in the offseason keeps your brand top of mind, which in turn helps drive apparel and ticket sales.
 It allows you to develop more personal relationships with your most dedicated fans who ultimately helps build and grow the reach of your team brand.
 Developing offseason campaigns also supplies your corporate sales team more inventory to sell sponsorship and drive more revenue.
 So yeah…it’s pretty important.

-Stuck in the middle of NFL offseason and as NHL/NBA seasons wind down along with college athletics, I figured it was a good time to pull together a few ideas that could help you keep the conversation going all year long.
+We pulled together a few ideas that could help you keep the conversation going all year long.

 Travel Photo Contest

 The offseason isn’t just a time for you to take a little vacation; it’s when your fans tend to travel abroad as well.
 What better way to expand the reach of your brand than to “travel” with them by promoting a social travel photo contest of fans wearing team gear around the world?